valpackett/awesome-gtk/README.md

 ### Chat Bots and Virtual assistants

 - [Newelle](https://github.com/qwersyk/Newelle) - Virtual assistant (based on GPT4All) that interacts with the system by running shell commands and execute Python code `#python` `#gtk4` `#libadwaita`.

+## Accessibility and Assistive technologies
+- [Orca](https://gitlab.gnome.org/GNOME/orca) - Screen reader for graphical applications that use the atspi protocol, via speech or Braille. `#python` `#gtk3`.

 ## Security and Privacy